 The International Society for Quality of Life Studies (ISQOLS) calls for nominations for the “2024 ISQOLS Prize for the Best Dissertation on Quality-of-Life, Well-being, and Happiness.”
-The deadline for nominations has been extended to February 29, 2024.
+The deadline for nominations was December 15, 2024.

 The aim of the prize is to promote the activity of young researchers working on quality-of-life, happiness, and well-being issues in the applied areas of social sciences.
 All dissertations that have been successfully defended during the two calendar years prior to the award deadline are eligible for consideration.
 Resubmissions of unsuccessful nominations from prior years are welcome, as long as the dissertation defense date remains within the period of eligibility.
 Dissertations which have been awarded in the previous year are not allowed to be submitted again.
 Dissertations must be written in English.